GILT: An LLM-Free, Tuning-Free Graph Foundational Model for In-Context Learning: Experiment

 \textbf{How well does GILT learn from in-context examples?} To probe the effectiveness of the knowledge GILT acquires from context, we compare it against zero-shot LLMs.
 These baselines utilize explicit textual descriptions of the classes that often requires laborious pre-processing to obtain, while GILT must infer semantics from the examples alone.

-Table \ref{tab:context_zeroshot} show that with a 20-shot context, GILT’s performance is highly competitive with, and in several cases surpasses, strong LLM baselines.
+Table \ref{tab:context_zeroshot} show that with an only 5-shot context, GILT’s performance clearly surpasses strong LLM baselines with explicit semantic class labels.
 This highlights a crucial distinction in their underlying mechanisms: while LLMs perform knowledge retrieval by applying vast, pre-existing linguistic information, GILT performs fundamental, graph-native reasoning.
 It successfully infers a class's functional definition purely from its numerical and structural context.